CyberSys/uflt/UnityFLT/Assets/Readme.txt

 -Some notes to myself:-

+LOD node center, is this relative to position or is it the actual position?
+Check it and adjust the LOD comments and update function.

 Level field could be used to set level in model?

 Use the face lit field to set the shader that the material uses..